Graphic representing this web site

 Career

 Like his eldest brother Welham, Charles Clarke became a merchant seaman.
-Unfortunately, none of Charles' log books has survived in the family archives, so less is known about his voyages than those of Welham.
+Unfortunately, none of Charles' log books have survived in the family archives, so less is known about his voyages than those of Welham.
 However, there is, at the British Library, a log from the Ann detailing a voyage to Australia.
 Another log is found in the National Archives.
 By 1794 he was in command of the Pomona , a South Sea trader and whaling vessel berthed at Wapping in London.

 Charles hired the medic Robert Thomas Crossfield MD to fill the position of ship's surgeon on an ill-fated voyage in February.
 Crossfield was arrested in August 1795 and put on trial for treason against King George III.